Sarnak's Conjecture for nilsequences on arbitrary number fields and applications: Introduction

 It is also natural to ask the analog of Chowla's Conjecture: \begin{ques}[Generalized Chowla's (and logarithm Chowla's) Conjecture] Let $\bold{K}=(K,\mathcal{O}_{K},D,$ $\B=\{b_{1},\dots,b_{D}\})$ be an integral tuple.
 For which $\chi\in\mathcal{M}^{a}_{K}$ does the following hold: for every $k\in\N_{+}$ and $m_{1},\dots,m_{k}\in\O_{K}$ which are pairwise distinct, we have that

 (or

 for the logarithm version). \end{ques} For $K=\mathbb{Q}$, it is not hard to show that Chowla's Conjecture for $\chi=\mu$ implies Sarnak's Conjecture (see for example \cite{web3}).
-Moreover, if $\chi$ is the M\"obius function $\mu$ on $\Z$, then logarithm Chowla's Conjecture is equivalent to the logarithm Sarnak's Conjecture \cite{66}, both of which are known to be true when $k=2$ \cite{65} and when $k$ is an odd number \cite{67}.
+Moreover, if $\chi$ is the M\"obius function $\mu$ on $\Z$, then logarithm Chowla's Conjecture is equivalent to the logarithm Sarnak's Conjecture \cite{66}, the former of which is known to be true when $k=2$ \cite{65} and when $k$ is an odd number \cite{67}.

 Another natural question is whether Sarnak's Conjecture holds in the measure theoretic setting: \begin{conj}[Generalized measurable Sarnak's Conjecture] Let $\bold{K}=(K,\mathcal{O}_{K},D,\B=\{b_{1},\dots,$ $b_{D}\})$ be an integral tuple and $\chi\in\mathcal{M}^{a}_{K}$.
 Then for every measure preserving system $(X,\mu,T_{1},\dots,T_{d})$ with commuting transformations $T_{1},\dots,T_{d}$,\footnote{Note that there is no assumption on entropy in this conjecture.} every $\Phi\in L^{\infty}(\mu)$ and $\mu$-a.e. $x\in X$,